Stouthart/DX340/README.md

 Copyright (C) 2025 Stouthart.
 All rights reserved.

-_The software in this repository is free for personal use.
-However, it is NOT published under a software license.
-This implies - as stated in the [GitHub Docs] - that default copyright laws apply, meaning that the owner retains all rights to the source code and no one may reproduce, distribute, or create derivative works from this work._
+_The scripts in this repository are free for personal use.
+However, they are NOT published under a software license.
+This implies — as stated in the [GitHub Docs] - that standard copyright law applies, meaning the owner retains all rights to the source code and no one may reproduce, distribute, or create derivative works from this work._

 [iBasso DX340]: https://ibasso.com/wp-content/uploads/2024/12/2024-12-24469.webp
 [Android SDK Platform-Tools]: https://developer.android.com/tools/releases/platform-tools